 |Individual||Family of 2||Family of 3||Family of 4|

-*For each additional family member over four, add $8,100.
+*For each additional family member over four, add $9,900.

 WHY IS THE STATE MEDIAN IMPORTANT?

-Whether your income is above or below the Ohio state median income determines if you will be able to discharge all or most of your debts in Chapter 7, or will you be required to pay back at least a portion of your debt under Chapter 13.
-If your average gross earning for the six months before filing for bankruptcy is at or below the state median for your family size, you may file under Chapter 7 (assuming that you meet the other requirements).
-Simple!
+Whether your income is above or below the Ohio state median income determines if you will be able to discharge all or most of your debts in Chapter 7, or be required to pay back at least a portion of your debt under Chapter 13.
+If your average gross earning for the six months before filing for bankruptcy is at or below the state median for your family size, you may file under Chapter 7 (assuming that you meet other requirements).

 ARE YOU REALLY A HIGH-INCOME DEBTOR?

 Before jumping to meet the means test, debtors need to determine if they are actually high-income debtors for the purposes of the test.
 We often have clients with seemingly high earnings who are surprised that they fall below the state median.
 Many of these clients have not considered the size of their families.
 One of the most important factors in determining whether or not you are a high-income debtor is family size.

 Even if the debtor is above the state median, it is often by much less than the debtor presumed.
 The closer your overall earnings are to the state median, the easier it is to pass the means test.

 If you appear to be over the median, you may still be able to avoid the means test, depending on what type of earnings you have.
 Not all sources of money count as income for calculating gross earnings.
 For example, under the Bankruptcy Code certain income, primarily social security, is excluded from your gross income for the purposes of the means test.
 This exclusion will often bring a debtor’s gross earnings below the state median, thus avoiding the means test.
 In addition, because the bankruptcy code focuses on “regular income”, some irregular earnings may not count as “gross income”.

 CAN I PASS THE TEST?